Data Indexers

 SubQuery is open-source, meaning you have the freedom to run it in the following three ways:

-By publishing it to our enterprise-level Managed Service, where we'll host your SubQuery project in production ready services for mission critical data with zero-downtime blue/green deployments.
+By publishing it to our enterprise-level , where we'll host your SubQuery project in production ready services for mission critical data with zero-downtime blue/green deployments.
 We even have a generous free tier.
-Find out how

-By publishing it to the decentralised SubQuery Network, the most open, performant, reliable, and scalable data service for dApp developers.
+By publishing it to the decentralised , the most open, performant, reliable, and scalable data service for dApp developers.
 The SubQuery Network indexes and services data to the global community in an incentivised and verifiable way